Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: Lower bounds on the number of

 where $R(t)$ is a polynomial with non-negative integer coefficients.
 So, as a direct consequence of the positivity of the coefficients of $R(t)$ one obtains that $\beta_k$ is a lower bound for $\gamma_k$.

 \begin{rmk} Even if the collision free configuration sphere $\widehat{\mathbb S}$ is not compact, we are still allowed to use the Morse inequalities to derive lower bounds on the number of $\sbc$.
 Indeed, as it is well-known, $U(q)\to +\infty$ as $q$ approaches the singular set $\Delta$. \end{rmk} In Theorem~\ref{thm:main1} below we provide a lower bound on the number of planar $\sbc$ when all masses are equal.
 This lower bound depends on a spectral gap condition at any $\cccc$, which is independent of the chosen $\cccc$.
-Moreover, as a direct consequence of the Assumption~(H1), non-collinear $\sbc$ cannot be $\cc$. \begin{thm} Suppose that $m_1=m_2=...=m_n$.
-Under the previous notation and Assumptions (H1) \& (H2), the following lower bounds on the number of planar $\sbc$ hold: \begin{enumerate} \item If $\displaystyle 1<s_1 < - \frac{\eta_1}{U(\widehat q)}$ there are at least
+Moreover, as a direct consequence of the Assumption~(H1), non-collinear $\sbc$ cannot be $\cc$.